 - Simple installation without need for removal of lamp

-Soraa GaN-on-GaN™ powered LEDs emit violet light at a peak frequency between 410 and 420nm, not blue light like all other LEDs.
-We then use a three-phosphor mix, containing a blue, a green, and a red phosphor, which progressively reduce the frequency of the light so that it covers the entire range down to 700nm, or deep red.
-This creates a full-visible-spectrum, continuous and unbroken from violet (400nm) to red (700nm).
+Soraa LEDs emit violet light at a peak frequency between 410 and 420nm and have a multi-phosphor mix that progressively reduces the frequency of the light so that it covers the entire range down to 700nm, or deep red.
+This creates a full visible spectrum, continuous and unbroken from violet (400nm) to red (700nm).

 Soraa’s very efficient GaN on GaN LEDs have enabled us to make some unique choices.
 We have used the leeway this efficiency gives us not only to provide more lumens per electrical watt, but also to tune our LED to emit light in the violet range of wavelengths, 400nm to 440nm.